connordelacruz/vim_runtime/README.rst

 Plugins Setup
 -------------

 Plugins are set up as git submodules in the ``bundle/`` directory.
-To initialize submodules and download plugins from their respective
+Plugins are initialized in ``install/install_extended.sh``.
+To manually initialize submodules and download plugins from their respective repositories:
-repositories:

 ::